 So don’t wait!
 With this fun, imaginative collection of writing ideas, there is much to explore and to write about.
 Make sure to read through our list of prompts and work them into your writing practice or classroom routine today.

-27 Fun Journal Writing Topics and Prompts for Young Writers
+27 Fun Journal Writing Topics and Prompts for Budding Writers

 - Why are friends so important?